I think they made the right decision. When to use intuition? What determines decision making in a difficult situation?

 3. Describe in detail the desired outcome of events.

-4. Write down all possible options for resolving the issue and actions that need to be taken.
+4. Write down all possible solutions to the issue and actions that need to be taken.

-5. Analyze your answers, correlate them with current possibilities and start acting.
+5. Analyze your answers, relate them to current opportunities and start taking action.

 How to decide on a job?

-When you are about to leave your job or when choosing from several vacancies, remember your life priorities and values.
-If your family is at the head of everything, it is wrong to choose a job with irregular working hours and constant delays at work, even if you get good pay for it.
+As you prepare to leave your job or have multiple jobs to choose from, think about your life priorities and values.
+If your family is at the forefront of everything, it is wrong to choose a job with long working hours and constant delays at work, even if you get good pay for it.

-It will be nice in this case ask a friend for help.
-Indeed, from the outside, real risks and imaginary fears are always better visible.
-If you have no one to ask, try giving yourself advice yourself.
-Try to turn off emotions, because changing jobs can change your life for both the worse and the better.
+It will be nice in in this case ask a friend for help.
+After all, real risks and imaginary fears are always better visible from the outside.
+If you don't have anyone to ask, try giving yourself advice yourself.
+Try to turn off your emotions, because changing jobs can change your life for both the worse and the better.

-If family life cracked and everything is bad, sometimes thoughts of divorce may flash.
-Do not rush to chop from the shoulder.
-Wait until emotions calm down and clarity appears in your head.
-Perhaps it will be useful to live a little with your spouse separately.
+If family life has cracked and everything is bad, sometimes thoughts of divorce may flash through.
+Don't rush to cut from the shoulder.
+Wait until your emotions calm down and your head becomes clear.
+It may be a good idea to live apart from your spouse for a little while.

-Do not rush to ask loved ones for advice.
-If you later change your mind and make peace with your husband or wife, loved ones will condemn him / her, consider him an enemy and put a spoke in the wheels.
-Besides, personal life one of those areas of life where decisions should remain exclusively with you, so that later you will not bitterly regret that you blindly obeyed someone's advice.
+Do not rush to turn to loved ones for advice.
+If you later change your mind and make peace with your husband or wife, your loved ones will condemn him/her, consider him/her an enemy and put a spoke in your wheels.
+Besides, personal life one of those areas of life where decisions should remain exclusively yours, so as not to bitterly regret later that you blindly listened to someone’s advice.

 Remember to avoid narrow boundaries and radical solutions.
-Perhaps the question "Divorce or not?" is set incorrectly and there are other options for solving, for example: sorting out the relationship, working through resentments, talking heart to heart, improving relationships or contacting a family psychologist.
+Perhaps the question “To divorce or not?” put incorrectly and there are other solutions, for example: sort out the relationship, work through grievances, have a heart-to-heart talk, improve relationships or contact a family psychologist.

-If you understand that apart you are much better than in an alliance with a partner, and the relationship cannot be restored, it may be worth divorcing than fighting for useless destructive relationships.
+If you understand that you are much better off separately than in an alliance with your partner, and the relationship cannot be restored, perhaps it is worth getting a divorce rather than fighting for a destructive relationship that no one needs.

-Each person is the master of his life.
-Therefore, give others the opportunity to independently build their lives, win and make mistakes.
-If you see that your close person doubts himself, give him the opportunity to make a decision on his own and do not meddle with unsolicited advice.
-Of course, if someone turns to you for advice, you can express your opinion and say how you would act, but no more.
-You have no right to make a decision for another person or take responsibility for his life.
+Every person is the master of his own life.
+Therefore, give others the opportunity to build their own lives, win and make mistakes.
+If you see that your close person doubts himself, give him the opportunity to make his own decision and do not interfere with unsolicited advice.
+Of course, if you are asked for advice, you can express your opinion and say what you would do, but no more.
+You have no right to make decisions for another person or take responsibility for their life.

 What prevents us from making adequate decisions?
 (Dan Gilbert)